The Samburu are a proud warrior race of cattle-owning pastoralists. They form part of the Maa-speaking people of whom the Maasai are best known.

 Their dialect is, however, spoken in a more rapid manner than that of the Maasai but includes many words that are common to both.
 The name ‘Samburu’ is also of Maasai origin and refers to the traditional leather bag used for carrying meat and honey on their backs.

-Previously no one other than Government Officials could travel within any part of the NFD and due to this the Samburu tribe was virtually isolated and largely unaware of the momentous changes taking place within the rest of the country.
+Previously, no one other than Government Officials could travel within any part of the NFD, and due to this, the Samburu were virtually isolated and largely unaware of the momentous changes taking place within the rest of the country.
 Even today, Samburu Land remains remote and unspoilt, having escaped the negative impact of mass tourism.

-Proud of their culture and traditions, the Samburu still cherish and retain the customs and ceremonies of their forebears, unlike most other tribes in Kenya who have been influenced by Western civilisation.
+Proud of their culture and traditions, the Samburu retain their forebears’ customs and ceremonies, unlike many Westernised communities in Kenya.

 The ancient history and exact origin of the Samburu people is difficult to trace beyond a period of about 100 years.
 Events recorded orally soon become interwoven with mythology, merging into one.
 Some believe their origin could be in the Sudan, but others, within Egypt, the descendants of a lost battalion of Roman soldiers.

-True Maasai tribesmen call them ‘The Butterfly People’, an offshoot of the main tribe that remained behind whilst others pushed further South.
-Fiercely pastoral, the Samburu people are totally committed to their stock, almost to the virtual exclusion of everything else.
+True Maasai tribesmen call them ‘The Butterfly People’, an offshoot of the main community that remained behind whilst others pushed further South.
+Fiercely devoted to their livestock, the Samburu people prioritize it above all else.

 Their cattle are their life.
 It is a mark of wealth and a source of their livelihood.
-It is also the symbol of status and success within the tribe.
-Since, like the true Maasai, they believe that all cattle rightfully belong to them, cattle raiding of other tribes has always been a major preoccupation of the warriors.
+It is also the symbol of status and success within the community.
+Since, like the true Maasai, they believe that all cattle rightfully belong to them, cattle raiding of other communities has always been a major preoccupation of the warriors.

-As soon as a male of the tribe has been circumcised, he joins an age set comprised of all the young men so initiated within a period of about 14 years and he will maintain a close affinity with these peers until death.
-Girls do not have any age-set grouping, passing instead through 2 stages of life, namely girlhood and womanhood.
+After circumcision, a male joins an age set of peers and maintains a close bond with them till death.
+Girls do not have any age-set grouping, passing instead through two stages of life, namely girlhood and womanhood.